noahkw/acmetk/docs/development.rst

 AcmeCA Tests
 ------------

-Tests the integration of the :class:`~acme_broker.server.AcmeCA` against various test clients.
+Tests the integration of the :class:`~acmetk.server.AcmeCA` against various test clients.

 To run all of the tests: